Polycyclic Aromatic Compounds

-Polycyclic Aromatic Compounds are widespread environmental contaminants.
-There are many different types of PACs, and this large group of chemicals includes polycyclic aromatic hydrocarbons.
-PACs may occur in complex mixtures or be synthesized as individual chemicals.
+Polycyclic aromatic compounds (PACs) are widespread environmental contaminants.
+There are many different types of PACs, including polycyclic aromatic hydrocarbons (PAHs), which are discussed below.
+PACs can occur in complex mixtures or be synthesized as individual chemicals.

-PACs are found naturally in fossil fuels (petroleum and coal) and are created and released into the environment through burning of organic material (e.g., fuels, garbage, wood).
-Polycyclic aromatic hydrocarbons were of particular concern following the Deepwater Horizon oil spill (see NIEHS Gulf Oil Spill Response Efforts).
+PACs are found naturally in fossil fuels (petroleum and coal).
+The release of PACs can occur through natural events such as volcanic eruptions and forest fires.
+They are also created and released into the environment by burning organic material such as fuels, garbage, and wood.
 Some PACs stay in the environment for a long time and do not break down easily.
+Polycyclic aromatic hydrocarbons were a particular concern following the Deepwater Horizon oil spill (see NIEHS Gulf Oil Spill Response Efforts).

 How People are Exposed to PACs